 The credit department of DZ PRIVATBANK S.A. has group-wide responsibility for the German cooperative banks' lending business in foreign currencies.
-It covers the direct refinancing of cooperative banks and the guaranteed lending business of their customers.
+It covers the direct refinancing of the cooperative banks and the guaranteed lending business for their customers.
 Other business activities include collateralised loans, money market operations and securities transactions.

-In a letter dated 20 July 1994, the Luxembourg regulatory authority (CSSF) approved a request made by DZ PRIVATBANK S.A. to apply an overall weighting of zero to the risks against companies of the DZ BANK Group with regard to limiting major risks.
+In a letter dated 20 July 1994, the Luxembourg regulatory authority (CSSF) approved a request made by DZ PRIVATBANK S.A. to apply an overall weighting of zero to the risks relating to the companies of the DZ BANK Group with regard to the limiting of major risks.

-According to the banking supervision definition, the Bank defines operational risk as the risk of an unexpected loss arising from human actions, process or project management weaknesses, technical failure, or due to external influences.
-The definition takes legal risk into account, but it does not cover strategic and reputational risks.
-Operational risks involve their own form of risk and correspondingly require extensive management, controlling and monitoring.
+The definition takes legal and IT risks into account, but it does not include strategic and reputational risks.
+Operational risks involve their own form of risk, and they accordingly require extensive management, controlling and monitoring.
 The goal is to identify, limit and avoid such risks.

 – EARLY WARNING SYSTEM/RISK INDICATORS